 Once you're done adjusting your search settings, click the done button and enter your search term(s) into the search bar.

-If you're using whole base search, your results will be grouped together under headers for the different tables.
+If you're searching all tables in your base, your results will be grouped together under headers for the different tables.
 You can collapse any of the table headers and the records included therein by clicking on the arrow next to the table name.